 How to Make Money on Pinterest (Without Spending Any)

-Pinterest is often grouped together with popular social media platforms but it stands out uniquely from other social media platforms as visual search engine.
-It isn’t really social media.
-It’s more accurately described as a visual search engine for brand and product discovery, with decorative pins designed to drive your browsing and shopping experience.
+Most people group Pinterest in with social media, but that comparison undersells what it actually is.
+Pinterest isn’t really a social platform.
+It’s more accurately described as a visual search engine for brand and product discovery, with pins designed to drive browsing, inspiration, and purchasing decisions rather than social interaction.

 Infographic showing six steps to set up a Pinterest account — claim your website, optimize your profile, set up conversions API, use keywords strategically, create high-quality pins, and pin consistently — with icons representing each step.